earthinversion/earthinversion/README.md

     1. Assembling a single board computing (SBC) system and sensors to build the client system
     2. Development of the _client software_ to record, process, store, and transmit the data in real-time
     3. Development of the _server software_ to run on the receiving end of the client software to retrieve the realtime data from multiple clients asynchronously through websocket connection, and post-process data.
 The server is also responsible for the computation of structural parameters like natural frequencies of the structures, S-wave velocity and damping parameters.
 It also send alerts to the users by emails or app notifications.
+3. Development of MyShake Structural Health Monitoring System using Smartphones

 You can check the Github organizations to follow my above two projects:
 1. [Global Seismology Research Group (Barbara Romanowicz)](https://github.com/bsl-group)